MicrosoftDocs/cpp-docs/docs/standard-library/unordered-map-class.md

 ### Remarks

 The unsigned integer type describes an object that can represent the length of any controlled sequence.
-It is described here as a synonym for the implementation-defined type `T2`.
+It's described here as a synonym for the implementation-defined type `T2`.

 ### Example